PethsDigital/jambito-api/README.md

 * Visiting the '/course/<searchItem>' endpoint, where searchItem is a the name of a course or its substring, returns all the courses containing that search item
 * Visiting the '/subject/<searchItem>' endpoint returns all the courses that require that particular subject which is parsed into the url

-## :heart: Found this project useful?
-If you found this project useful or you like what you see, then please consider giving it a :star: on Github and sharing it with your friends via social media.

-## 🐛 Bugs/Request
-Encounter any problem(s)? feel free to open an issue.
-If you feel you could make something better, please raise a ticket on Github and I'll look into it.
-Pull request are also welcome.